 I recently attended a concert of symphonic music which featured some famous and outstanding overtures and marches.
 The music was performed by one of finest Symphonic Bands that I had heard in a long time and lead by an outstanding conductor.
 But what got my attention was the narrative from the master of ceremonies who explained that these particular pieces of music being performed were from a 'bye gone era'.
 This term made me think about the mattress industry and in particular the "flip" mattress.
 So where is the connection you say?

 Some of those pieces of music that I heard at this concert were very familiar to me because I had heard them previously.
 Yes, they were older compositions but still great pieces of music.
 It's just that you don't hear these pieces being played as frequently today.
 What a shame!
 The same can be said about the style of the "two-sided" or "flippable" mattress.
-This article will explain why the "flip" or "two-sided" mattress is not of a 'bye gone era' but instead a very popular style that is here to stay.
+This article will explore the differences between the flip vs the no-flip mattresses and explain why the "flip" mattress is not of a 'bye gone era' but instead a very popular style that is here to stay.

 A Little History!